-Ok, the show is over, you have packed up your shipment, palletized everything and turned in your Bill of Lading.
+Ok, the Las Vegas Trade show is over, you have packed up your outbound shipment, palletized everything, and turned in your Bill of Lading.
 You walk off the show floor and head home.
-The next week you find out that your freight was forced off the show floor and you need to pay a much higher price to get your freight released and delivered back to you.
+However, the next week you find out that your freight was forced off the show floor and you need to pay a much higher price to get your freight released and delivered back to you.
 This forced freight scenario happens all the time.
 So what can you do to protect your outbound shipment at the show site and avoid this problem?

-Here are some simple steps you can take to help protect your outbound shipment and ensure it gets loaded onto your prearranged carrier.
+Here are some simple steps you can take to help you protect your outbound shipment at Las Vegas Trade Show.

 2. If your shipping company will not provide this information, get another shipping company.

 3. Make sure that the driver has checked in for your booth number.
-He may be there but he could be picking up for multiple shipments.
+Though he may be there he could be picking up for multiple shipments.
 If he does not check in for yours, it will be forced.

 5. Call back to your shipper and have them give you a progress report on the driver.

-6. Call the shipper earlier in the day to make sure all arrangements are set for the move out and go over the driver check-in time with them.
+6. Call the shipper earlier in the day to make sure all arrangements related to the outbound shipment at Las Vegas Trade show are set for moving out and align with the driver’s check-in time with them.

 7. Make sure that you put the shipping company name on the outbound material handling form.
 This is critical because, if you don’t, the show contractor can automatically give your shipment to the show carrier.